cc-nikolai/cc-docs/source/includes/_base_en.md

 * Add `?` after request uri path, separate each parameter with a `&` which represents Parameters concatenation, sort them alphabetically.
 (If no prameter here, can only add `?` after request uri path)
 * Create a prehash string of `method + uri + &uuid=your_api_key&ts=your_timestamp&x-req-ts-diff=your_ts_diff ` (where `+` represents String concatenation, if no prameter here, please use `method + uri + uuid=your_api_key&ts=your_timestamp&x-req-ts-diff=your_ts_diff ` instead).
 * Sign the prehash string with the apiSecret using the HMAC SHA256.
-* Encode the signature in the Base64 format.
+* Encode the signature in the Hex format.
 * The `sign` should be UPPER.

 **Example:**